-If someone other than a parent/guardian or authorized adult arrives to pick up a child either at the CEC or from the bus and we have not been notified in advance by the authorized adult, staff will:
+If someone other than a parent/authorized adult arrives to pick up a child and we have not been notified in advance by the authorized adult, staff will:

-- 1. Call the parent/guardian for verbal authorization. - 2.
-If the parent/guardian cannot be reached, the child must remain in the staff's care until the parent/guardian has been reached.
-If the child is taking the bus, then this may mean that the child will reboard the bus and ride it to the final stop. - 3.
+1. Call the parent/guardian for verbal authorization.

+- 2. If the parent/guardian cannot be reached, the child must remain in the staff's care until the parent/guardian has been reached. - 3.
 Staff will remain with the child until an authorized adult gives verbal consent or arrives (late pick-up policy will apply, see Terms & Conditions).